zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01GAW00J2/skill_icon" alt="What Is Cloud Computing icon" width="36"> [What Is Cloud Computing](skills/B01GAW00J2)

-*Alexa, ask Cloud Helper what is the definition of cloud computing?*
+*Alexa, ask Cloud Helper what are the different AWS services?*

-Learn the definitions of cloud computing terms
+Learn about the cloud computing products offered by Amazon Web Services

 ***